AhmadAL-Quraan/Tired-of-losing/README.md

 * I implemented Doubly LinkedList with hash map for this task.
 * Add any value to the header and deleting the last element from trailer will take O(1).
 * I used hash map to be able to roll_back with O(1) time complexity, by saving the sqaure for each node as key, and the address of the **Node** object as value.
+* C++ doesn't have garabage collector, so I used **delete** function to delete objects from trailer.